vivekdongare81/Multi-AutomationTools/README.md

 # Multi-Automation

-A project consists of Web Automation using multiple Automation Libraries / tools with respective Supported browsers installed. <br/>
+A project consists of Web Automation using multiple Automation Libraries / tools with respective Supported browsers installed \& analysis the results whether AT is getting detected. <br/>

 Tools/Tech used - Node.js, Express, ejs, mysql, Automation Tools/Libraries (Selenium, Playwright, Puppeteer-Stelth )